Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | You have +10 Hunger, and *consumption* is now a key word for your Ambitions, if you have them.
         | *Can be stacked more than once through temporary mutations.
 If gained through Metamorphosis, it applies even while not transformed.
 If gained through a temporary mutation, it immediately reduces Belly by 10 alongside its normal effects.*

-        | **Nullifying Tumor**
+        | **Nullifying Tumors**
-        | One positive mutation from Metamorphosis or The Burgeoning (or your newest positive mutation) is negated.
+        | One positive mutation from Metamorphosis or The Burgeoning is negated.
-        | *Can be stacked as long as you have positive mutations.*
+        | *Can be stacked as long as you have positive mutations.
+If gained through a temporary mutation, your newest positive mutation is negated instead.*

   .. tab-item:: Rank 1